This article was updated on the 11th September 2019.

-Physicists at Harvard and MIT universities have managed to create the world’s largest quantum simulator.
-Using a new laser technique to manipulate atoms, a system has been created that brings super speed quantum computing a step closer to reality.
+Physicists at Harvard and MIT universities created one of the world’s largest quantum simulators using a new laser technique.
+The new technique manipulated atoms to create a system that brought super speed quantum computing a step closer to reality.

-This breakthrough could help to solve real-world problems which current supercomputers would struggle to handle.
+This breakthrough has the potential to help solve real-world problems which current supercomputers would struggle to handle.
 The traveling salesman is the prime example.
 This is the problem of finding the most efficient route to visit all the points of sale.
 While a computer could work out some routes, when more addresses are added it begins to struggle.
 Quantum simulation is a far better way to solve this.

 For this kind of problem, you don’t need a quantum computer.
 A simulator is good enough to simulate the correct system.
 So we think these optimisation algorithms are the most straightforward tasks to achieve.

 This method of calculation also applies to many optimization problems like DNA sequencing, moving an automated soldering tip to different points, or routing packets of data through processing nodes across the internet.
 Essentially this could mean factory machines that run faster, safer airplanes and real-world DNA sequencing to better fight health problems.